orel-adivi/Random-Greedy/README.md

 This short name is also the name of out main artifact, a simple algorithm that provides better deletion correcting abilities, compared to other codes we checked.
 In the project, eight methodologies for generating codes (some of them with meta-parameters) were created, and compared for their deletion correcting abilities (so no insertions nor substitutions are allowed).
-The codes are low-rate, so the number of codewords generated for each code is in
+The codes are low-rate, so each codeword has $n$ bits total and of them $O(log(n))$ are information bits.
+We achieve this by generating the codes with the number of codewords to be equal to the codeword length.
+The full description of the project is available in the
-$O(log(n))$ for $n$ to be the maximal possible code space.
-Specifically, we generated the codes with the number of codewords to be equal to the codeword length.
-The full description of the project is available in the [project report PDF file](https://github.com/orel-adivi/Random-Greedy/blob/master/report/report.pdf).
+[project report PDF file](https://github.com/orel-adivi/Random-Greedy/blob/master/report/report.pdf).

 This work is submitted as the final project in the course "Coding and Algorithms for Memories" (236379), at Taub Faculty